Financial Aid Office

 - How much am I eligible for as a graduate student?

-The maximum amount you will be eligible for any academic year is $20,500.
+Graduate Students are eligible for up to $20,500 in unsubsidized loan funding per academic year.
 CSU’s academic year runs fall, spring and summer semesters.

 - Do I have to renew my financial aid every year?